teamerror-net/Excel_to_Web/readme.txt

 Before run this script Make Sure -

+>> Python is install
->> MongoDB is install on your Local computer.
+>> MongoDB is install and
->> All required module are install
+>> All required module are install on your Local computer